Abdul-AA/End-to-End-YouTube-Data-Pipeline-with-AWS/README.md

 ### Data Flow Summary

-1. Data ingestion is performed using CLI commands located in the file:
+1. Data ingestion is performed using CLI commands located in the [file](/Users/Abdul/Desktop/End-to-End-YouTube-Data-Pipeline-with-AWS/cli_command.sh)
-   `/Users/Abdul/Desktop/End-to-End-YouTube-Data-Pipeline-with-AWS/cli_command.sh`.

 2. **Lambda** is used to process raw JSON files, transforming them into structured formats.
 These transformations are handled by a Lambda function that triggers whenever a new file is uploaded to the raw S3 bucket.

 3. **Glue** is utilized for further data transformation, leveraging PySpark scripts.
-These scripts are located here:
+These scripts are located [here](Users/Abdul/Desktop/End-to-End-YouTube-Data-Pipeline-with-AWS/pyspark_code.py).
-   `/Users/Abdul/Desktop/End-to-End-YouTube-Data-Pipeline-with-AWS/pyspark_code.py`.

 4. The pipeline utilizes three S3 buckets:
    - **Raw**: Stores unprocessed data.